Application Plugin

 Configuration Files

-The configuration of the plugin is similar to that of a regular webman project.
-However, the configuration of a plugin generally only affects the current plugin and does not affect the main project.
+The configuration of the plugin is the same as that of an ordinary webman project.
+However, the configuration of the plugin generally only affects the current plugin and has no effect on the main project.

 Accessing Configuration